caiovpsilveira/Simple-Cache-Hierarchy/README.md

 ![test4_L2_State](https://user-images.githubusercontent.com/86082269/189269204-181e0536-cdde-480f-89f3-b2ca3f587937.png)

 We can see that all tests worked as expected.
 There are a few more tests on the testbench at "testbench_hierarchy.v".

+## Final Thoughts
+Looking back, I could've utilized the "dirty_lower_lru_way, "tag_lower_lru_way" and "block_lower_lru_way" as a writeback buffer.
+When I came up with those registers I was thinking of saving one cycle by storing the writeback contents on them, instead of requiring another cycle to fetch the data of the lower lru way again.
+By having a writeback buffer, the cache could fill the requested block first, and provide the requested data from the processor earlier, and writeback later.

+The "accessed_way" register is probably not needed, as I could reutilize the way offset register to address the accessed_way, to update the LRU and valid at the end of the request.

+This cache currently blocks the processor from doing any other instruction, as it requires the we, addr and din signals to be maintained trought the whole request.
+By utilizing some registers or even a FIFO, the cache could store the request, freeing the processor (non-blocking cache).

+The cache could also be optmized by separating each way in a different ram bank.
+This would require only one cycle to check the blocks, instead of 2.
+This modification would require one more comparator to the hit, and the cache ram control signals would be split into w0_we, w0_addr, w0_din, w1_we, w1_addr, w1_din, etc.